25 Best Things to Do on Molokai, Hawaiʻi

 9. Waikolu Valley Lookout [4x4 Needed]

-The Waikolu Valley Lookout is, without a doubt, one of the best things to do on Molokai!
+The Waikolu Valley Lookout is a stunning drive-up overlook high in the mountains of the Molokai Forest Reserve that, in my opinion, is one of the best things to do on Molokai!

 Google Maps Directions: Waikolu Valley Lookout